tarasowski/backend/certification/001_acloudguru-aws-certified-developer.md

 * Import/Export where you send your own disks, but it was a huge pain in the ass, so AWS has created a snowball an universal device for sending data forth and back.

+* Snowball Can:
+    + Import to S3
+    + Export from S3

+### S3 Transfer Acceleration

+* S3 Transfer Acceleration utilises the CloudFront Edge Network to accelerate your uploads to S3.
+Instead of uploading directly to your S3 bucket, you can use a distinct URL to putload direclty to an edge location which will then transfer that file to S3.
+You willg et a distinct URL to upload to.